 We invite you to meet with an STLCC advisor for one-on-one help in planning your pathway to this rewarding career.
 Click Here

 - Additional Information

 The Human Services program is based at our Florissant Valley, Forest Park and Meramec campuses.
-Students make take general education classes toward this degree at any of our four campuses, our five eduction centers, and online.
+Students may take general education classes toward this degree at any of our four campuses, our five education centers, and online.